 In general, a man's Y-DNA makeup changes very little between generations, but when changes do take place, they can be useful in helping to distinguish different branches of that particular family.
 In the Kidd Y-DNA Project, for example, a distinctive pair of Y-DNA markers (think of these as signposts) are shared by male descendants of Benjamin Kidd and Judith Chowning of Middlesex County, Virginia.
 Finding this distinctive pair of markers helped us to identify a previously undiscovered branch of this family, and traditional genealogy research helped to make the case even stronger using historical records.

 The Kidd Y-DNA Project is a surname research project open to any Kidd male, from anywhere in the world. who wishes to participate by testing his own paternal line DNA.
-As of 2021, we have more than 110 men of Kidd descent participating in the project.
+As of fall 2024, we have nearly 150 men of Kidd descent participating in the project.

 While many of the Kidds involved in the Y-DNA Project are Americans of Virginia origin, we welcome all Kidd men and especially seek those who live or have had Kidd family members in the British Isles in recent generations.
 To see if your branch of the Kidd family is represented in the project, please contact volunteer co-administrator Sandra Kidd at skkidd@bellsouth.net.